Why and How: Developing a Photographic Mindset in 5 Steps

 You must add an essential element: the photographic mindset.

-In this article, I am going to explain in 5 steps why and how to develop it.
+In this article, I am going to explain why and how to develop it using 5 steps.

 Definition of the Term "Mindset"

 In areas related to emotions and human nature, there are many definitions for "mindset".

 I chose the one that seems to me the most suitable for this article.

 The mindset is the mentality that a person has.
 It is a psychic state of emotions and moods.
 A person's mindset is an inner attitude.